The deadly new coronavirus is starting to spread in the US. Here's how to protect yourself - Local News 8

 If you or your doctor suspect you might have the Wuhan coronavirus, the CDC advises wearing a surgical mask.

-The CDC raised its travel warning for Wuhan from level 2 to level 3 — the highest possible level.

-“CDC recommends that travelers avoid all nonessential travel to Wuhan, China,” the agency said Thursday.

-The announcement came after Chinese officials scheduled a public transportation lockdown for the city’s buses, ferries and subways.
+Chinese officials have scheduled a public transportation lockdown for the city’s buses, ferries and subways.
 Airport and rail stations have been temporarily closed for departing passengers, Wuhan authorities said.

 For those who traveled to China in the past two weeks and have symptoms such as fever, cough or trouble breathing, the agency recommends seeking immediate care, avoiding contact with others, not traveling and practicing good hygiene.